finbourne/lusid-configuration-sdk-python-preview/sdk/docs/ConfigurationSetsApi.md

     action = 'action_example' # str | action=regenerate = Even if an existing parameter exists, forcibly regenerate a new one (deleting the old)  action=ensure = If no parameter exists, create one.
 If one does already exist, verify that it is still valid (call a service?), and if so, return it.
 If it is not still valid, then regenerate a new one.  action=default = If a parameter exists, return it.
 If not then create one.
 If this parameter is not provided, this is the default behaviour. (optional)

     try:
-        # [EXPERIMENTAL] GenerateAccessToken: Generate a Personal Access Token for the current user and stores it in the me token
+        # [EARLY ACCESS] GenerateAccessToken: Generate a Personal Access Token for the current user and stores it in the me token
         api_response = api_instance.generate_access_token(action=action)
         pprint(api_response)
     except ApiException as e: